bachly/sales.here/README.md

-# The1Template | A minimal multipurpose theme for any starter project
+# SalesHere | Ecommerce store templates with NextJS and TailwindCSS

 ## Features